argonautproject/questionnaire/source/pages/index.md

 ## Security and Privacy Considerations

-For general security consideration refer to the [Security section] in the US Core Implementation Guide and [FHIR Security] section in core FHIR Specification.
+For general security consideration refer to the [US Core Implementation Guide security section] and [FHIR Security] in core FHIR Specification.
 See the [Assumptions] section above for a discussion of login and trust.

 Responses to Questionnaires may be stored in an external ‘answer bank’ that is shared and may not be in a trusted environment.
 Therefore careful consideration to determine whether posting a QuestionnaireResponse to a shared answer bank is risking the patient's privacy.
-Guidance on how to maintain patient privacy and still be able to search the responses effectively is provided in [this section].
+Guidance on how to maintain patient privacy and still be able to search the responses effectively is provided in the section on [Patient Demographic Based Search].

 ---